Art, Museums

 Helen Sears, 1895 by John Singer Sargent

-Cashmere, circa 1908 {the original, plus two details} by John Singer Sargent
+Cashmere, circa 1908, above {plus two details below} by John Singer Sargent

 Ellen Terry as Lady Macbeth, 1889 by John Singer Sargent